yamin-shihab/study-notes/grade-8/science.md

     + Fresh water also has salts.
 It's just that ocean water has 16,000 times as much.
 + Light only penetrates through about 100 meters of the ocean, so most marine organisms are found in the top 180 meters.
 + The terrain of the sea floor and ocean basin is somewhat similar to the terrain on land.
-    + Long undersea mountain chains called ocean ridges run along the centers of the oceans they are formed by hardened volcanic rock.
+    + Long undersea mountain chains called ocean ridges run along the centers of the oceans and are formed by hardened volcanic rock.
     + Narrow, steep-sided canyons called trenches form where the edge of an ocean plate pushes against the edge of a continental plate; the ocean plate is then forced to bend steeply down beneath the heavier continental plate.
     + Between all that, the ocean floors are remarkably flat.
 They're called the abyssal plains and are formed by thick deposits of sediment moved by landslides.
     + Instead of starting at coastlines, ocean basins are connected to continents by a submerged part called the continental shelf.
 This is then followed by the continental slope, which drops steeply downwards.